Analysis | Conservatives try to commandeer ‘the big lie’

 There is a legitimate debate to be had about just how suppressive Georgia’s law is.
 Some of the more far-reaching proposals that had been passed in the state House and Senate were ditched after an outcry, including getting rid of no-excuse absentee voting and curtailing Sunday early voting, which seemed targeted at Black churches’ “souls to the polls” events.
 Conservatives have rightly noted that the end product, on many fronts, leaves Georgia within the mainstream of how many states conduct their elections.
 (The Post’s Peter Stevenson runs down all the changes in the Georgia law here.)

-But regardless of where Georgia lands vis-a-vis other states, it remains true that restrictions are being added in response to that big lie about the 2020 election.
+But regardless of where Georgia lands vis-a-vis other states, it remains true that restrictions are being added in response to that “big lie” about the 2020 election.
 Republicans, including Gov. Brian Kemp, have more recently argued that Georgia’s bill is about streamlining the process, but plenty of others have pitched new voting restrictions as being a response to concerns about election legitimacy.
 And a crucial element of the bill takes power out of the hands of Georgia’s secretary of state right after, it just so happens, the Republican in that position emerged as one of the biggest critics of Trump’s “big lie.”
 As Philip Bump writes, that predicate matters.

 But beyond that, we have the appropriation of the “big lie” terminology.
 And the parallels to “fake news” are abundant.